tangle-network/tangle/pallets/assets/README.md

 A simple, secure module for dealing with fungible assets.

+## Notes

+This module has been forked from polkadot-sdk at branch polkadot-stable-2407 Changes made after the fork:
+ - added implementation of NextAssetId trait, update is in impl_next_asset_id.rs

 ## Overview

 The Assets module provides functionality for asset management of fungible asset classes with a fixed supply, including: